bdnf/art-of-multiprocessing/README.md

-Implementation of concurrency constructs from [The Art of Multiprocessor Programming by Maurice Herlihy Nir Shavit](https://www.amazon.com/Art-Multiprocessor-Programming-Revised-Reprint/dp/0123973376) in Scala language.
+Implementation of concurrent constructs and data structures from [The Art of Multiprocessor Programming by Maurice Herlihy Nir Shavit](https://www.amazon.com/Art-Multiprocessor-Programming-Revised-Reprint/dp/0123973376) in Scala language.

 Made during preparation for Module **Consurrent and Distributed Systems**
 ___